-If you would like to purchase books that have helped me deal with tantrums, there is a list at the end of this post.
-Mess for Less receives a small portion of all sales.
-Thank you for supporting us!
+If you would like to purchase books that have helped me stop a tantrum, there is a list at the end of this post.

 From a child's perspective, what are temper tantrums good for?
 Clearly, tantrums allow children to express their frustrations, but they are also a way for children to get attention.
 With that in mind, here are some tips and techniques we have used (in no particular order) to help stop a tantrum and restore calm to the household.
 You will notice many of them involve diverting a child's attention.

 This is a pretty easy one to employ and it works great for those times a child is upset because you won't give them something they want.
 "I have to tell you/show you something!"
 I'll say in a very excited voice.
 Often, that's enough to stop the tears and pique their interest.

 We used to think my daughter B could not control her temper and outbursts.
 I would often think "poor kid, she can't help it."
 When she would be having a fit about something (she didn't get the color cup she wanted at lunch) we started counting to three and told her that if we got to three, she would go to time out.
 She did not want to go to time out and so she would stop crying.
 It would be pretty funny to see this kid going from full blown fit to quiet.
 It looks like maybe she could control her outbursts after all.
 Hmmmm...

 In the midst of a meltdown, we say that we are going to take away something the child enjoys unless they can calm down.
 For example, "If you don't calm down and stop yelling then we will not go to the park later."
 Often the fear of losing something enjoyable can get kids back on track.